The Ducks: History

-In the spring of 1977, former Moby Grape vocalist and guitarist Jerry Miller was working with various musicians, and Young found his way on stage one night with Miller (whom he knew from his Fillmore days) and a singer-songwriter named Jeff Blackburn (who co-wrote "My My Hey Hey (Out of the Blue)".
-Young began hanging out and jamming with Blackburn in the days that followed with Blackburn on rhythm guitar, Bob Mosley on bass, and session musician Johnny Craviotto on drums.
+In the spring of 1977, former Moby Grape vocalist and guitarist Jerry Miller was working with various musicians, and Young found his way on stage one night with Miller (whom he knew from his Fillmore days) and a singer-songwriter named Jeff Blackburn (who co-wrote "My My, Hey Hey (Out of the Blue)").
+Young began hanging out and jamming with Blackburn in the days that followed with Blackburn on rhythm guitar, Bob Mosley on bass, and session musician Johnny Craviotto on drums, who had been the drummer for Moby Grape when they reformed in 1974, along with Blackburn from the same reformation..
 Craviotto had previously played on tracks for Arlo Guthrie, Ry Cooder, and Buffy Sainte-Marie and would go on to found The Craviotto Drum Company.
 They decided to call themselves the Ducks, and within weeks every duck call within miles had been purchased.

 The local entertainment tabloid got wind that something was up and had a conversation with the group.
 They announced that they were forming a band called the Ducks, which would play local clubs for cover charges of less than $3.
 Further, Young was moving to Santa Cruz and would stay "as long as it remains cool."
 This exchange was later written up as a front-page story in a local newspaper.
 Young also said they could play "Mr. Soul" better than Buffalo Springfield.
 By mid-June the Ducks began to play, normally two sets a night, three or four times a week.
 Sometimes there was enough heads-up that they would be listed in Santa Cruz County's weekly newspaper The Good Times.
 The Ducks had become a local sensation.